abhijeetroyyy/Masai/README.md

 # Masai-
-All masai code will be there as per evaluations done
+All masai code will be there as per evaluations done here